-The layout of the parking lot is conducive to pedestrian circulation and access.
-The building entrances are in proximity to the clearly defined pedestrian facilities.
+The layout of the parking lot will be conducive to pedestrian circulation and access.
+The building entrances will be in proximity to the clearly defined pedestrian facilities.

 Bicycle Design Measures

 9) Shower and Locker Facilities

 The building will have shower and changing facilities to accommodate bicyclists.
 These facilities will help promote bicycling as an alternative commute option for interested employees.